strapi/strapi/docs/3.x.x/getting-started/quick-start-tutorial.md

 $ strapi start
 ```

-Follow the instructions at the bottom of the response to start the server:
+Follow the instructions at the bottom of the response to start the server.

 ```bash
 cd cms